khayutin/khayutin.github.io/README.md

 large deviations estimates.

 ## Teaching
-In Fall 2018 I am teaching an [advanced class](https://registrar.princeton.edu/course-offerings/course_details.xml?courseid=013461&term=1192) about Ratner's theorems and their applications in number theory.
+In Spring 2019 I am organizing one of Princeton's junior seminar.

 ## Papers
 + Closed Geodesics on Products of Modular Curves,